OuDret/gds2lef/README.md

 ```
 The script assumes all rectangle, polygon and path are obstruccions unless they have text label on it.
 If so, they will be treated as PIN <text>.

+It also assumes cells are adjusted to origin by its lower left bounding box

 ## Limitations

-MACRO SIMMETRY, SITE, SITE_SIZE, PINS DIRECTION AND PINS USE are constant strings set inside print functions.
+MACRO SIMMETRY, SITE, PINS DIRECTION AND PINS USE are constant strings set inside print functions.
 You may need to change those strings or edit the lef file later.
 ```
 print("\tCLASS CORE ;", file=file)
-print("\tSIZE 131.5 BY 340 ;", file=file)
 print("\tSYMMETRY X Y ;", file=file)
 print("\tSITE std_cell ;", file=file)
 ...